-Here is the current teaser for the first and only analog darkroom simulator for Virtual Reality – currently in development (no pun intended, but appreciated)
+Here is the current teaser for the first and only analog photo lab/darkroom simulator for Virtual Reality (as far as I know.)

 Here are a few more images what it currently looks like.
 I will keep this updated whenever I make bigger changes.

 These are the rough steps how to print a black and white picture in the darkroom.
 I left out some more detailled steps such as printing test strips to determine the right exposure and dodge & burning which is explained in the next chapter, but this should give you a good understanding how this all works.
 Not so hard to be honest – just takes a bit of practice and love for the medium.

 If you use Photoshop, you might be familiar with the dodge and burn tools to selectively brighten or darken areas in your image.
 Those tools – as many others – originate form the analog darkroom.